 8. Are you planning to have children?

-For this particular question try and turn it around by saying “I am not there yet but I am very interested in career paths at your company.
+For this particular question, try turning it around by saying, “I am not there yet but very interested in career paths at your company.
 Can you tell me more about that?”

 9. What are your salary expectations?